blueteamer/blog/content/archive/2022-09-27-using-nat-for-internet-connection-on-hyper-v-host/index.md

 ---
+draft: false
+toc: true
 title: "Using NAT for internet connection on Hyper-V host"
-date: "2022-09-27"
 description: "Learn how to configure your network settings to provide internet access via a Network Allocated Table routing (nat). "
-featured: false
-draft: false
-toc: true
-# menu: main
+date: 2022-09-27
 usePageBundles: true
-categories: ["unrelated stuff"]
+categories: ["brain dump"]
 tags: ["hyper-v", "network"]
 ---

 While I've been setting up a lab environment on a Hyper-V host, I was told I cannot use virtual external switches for my VMs.
 The alternative has to be NAT.
 So, let's see how this is done.

 <!--more-->
+***

 ## Introduction